shikokuchuo/secretbase/README.md

 [![DOI](https://zenodo.org/badge/745691432.svg)](https://zenodo.org/doi/10.5281/zenodo.10553139)
 <!-- badges: end -->

+Fast and memory-efficient streaming hash functions for strings, raw bytes, files and in-memory objects using R’s serialization mechanism.

-Fast and memory-efficient implementations of the SHA-256, SHA-3 cryptographic hash functions, SHAKE256 extendable-output function (XOF), and ‘SipHash’ pseudo-random function.
+Implementations include the SHA-256 and SHA-3 cryptographic hash functions, SHAKE256 extendable-output function (XOF), and ‘SipHash’ pseudo-random function.

 The SHA-3 Secure Hash Standard was published by the National Institute of Standards and Technology (NIST) in 2015 at